pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### underline-thickness()

-The suggested position and thickness of underlining for the font, or _undef_ if the information isn't provided.
-Currently in font units, but this is likely to be changed in a future version.
+The suggested position and thickness of underlining for the font, or `Int:U` if the information isn't provided.
+In font units.

 ### units-per-EM()